New Zealand Launch

 The novel was long-listed for the Michael Gifkins Prize in 2018.

-The Claim is available from Waterstones in the UK, from Amazon and Kindle, on-line, or direct from RedDoor.
+The Claim is available from Waterstones in the UK, from Page and Blackmore in New Zealand, from Amazon and Kindle (as a print or e-book), direct from RedDoor, on-line, and by order from all good bookshops.
 For more details go to the RedDoor website

 David is a British-born geographer, environmental scientist, writer and poet.

 After a career in academia in England, during which he published widely, he moved to New Zealand in 2009.
 He now lives in Mapua, near Nelson, where he devotes himself to creative writing, in the company of his wife and their two dogs.